 Daphnia is an excellent food source for fish as they provide a high protein (amino acids) and fat content that are vital for growth.

 The key of culturing Daphnia successfully is to provide aged water and food.
 Siphoning the bottom of their containers is very important to remove the dead and uneaten yeast.

-Our guide will help you in culturing Daphnia that you can harvest daily to satisfy your fish cravings at minimal costs.
+My guide will help you in culturing Daphnia that you can harvest daily to satisfy your fish cravings at minimal costs.
 Now, go ahead and raise a healthy Daphnia colony, be rest assured that your fish will enjoy eating them.